What is a carve out?

 Considering all these points in advance will increase the chances of a smooth transition of the business being sold out of the parent.

-If you need any advice please contact our Specialist Team
+If you need any advice please contact the Corporate & Commercial Team